ricdikulous/imx-unity-game-lessons/lessons/04-retrieve-player-data-and-logout/README.md

 - We will call passport.Logout() to actually log the player out
 - This code function is public so we can use it in other places of the code

-## Updating the Profile Script
+## Locate the Profile Script

-The `Profile` script is responsible for what gets shown on the profile page.
+We now need to update the `Profile` script, which is responsible for what gets shown on the profile page.

+- Navigate to your Unity project's `Assets` folder.
+- Inside `Assets`, open the `Scripts` folder.
+- Look for the `UI` folder and locate the `Profile` script

 ### Import the Immutable library